The following COVID-19 community update provides a timely, accurate and vetted source of official County and community partner information.

 Governor DeSantis announced expanded eligibility requirements for the COVID-19 vaccine across the state of Florida.

-All individuals age 40 and older are eligible to receive the COVID-19 vaccine.
-Beginning next Monday, April 5, all individuals age 18 and older will be eligible to receive the vaccine.
-Those aged 16 and older may receive the Pfizer vaccine.
+All individuals age 18 and older are eligible to receive the COVID-19 vaccine.
+Those aged 16 and older may receive the Pfizer vaccine when accompanied by an adult.
+No proof of guardianship is required at this time.

 Expanded eligibility requirements include:

-- Beginning next Monday, April 5, those aged 16 and older may receive the Pfizer vaccine;
+- Those aged 16 and older may receive the Pfizer vaccine with adult supervision;

 Seniors who are homebound can sign up to have the vaccine delivered directly to them by emailing HomeBoundVaccine@em.myflorida.com